voxel51/fiftyone/docs/source/user_guide/brain.rst

   larger datasets.
 The FiftyOne Brain provides a quantitative `mistakenness` measure to identify possible label mistakes.
 Mistakenness operates on labeled images and requires the logit-output of your model predictions in order to provide maximum efficacy.
+It also works on detection datasets to find missed objects, incorrect annotations, and localization issues.

 * **Hardness**: While a model is training, it will learn to understand attributes of certain samples faster than others.
 The FiftyOne Brain provides